Scientists have studied atoms for many years. As more experimental evidence has been collected, our understanding of atomic structure has improved.

 This was a huge step forward in our understanding of atomic structure, as we gained an understanding of the role of electrons within atoms.

-The scientist that made the next major change to the atomic model was Ernest Rutherford.
+The scientist who made the next major change to the atomic model was Ernest Rutherford.
 In 1909, Rutherford tested the plum pudding model.
 He directed a beam of positively charged alpha particles at thin pieces of gold foil.

 In the plum pudding model, the positive charge of the nucleus is spread out.
 So, Rutherford expected the charged particles to pass through the sheet of foil.
 However, the results were different to what he expected: